Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 When weighing the decision to initiate a complaint without permission from the complainant, the Equity Administrator / Title IX Coordinator may consult with UCM's Threat Assessment Team or other confidential advisors.
 This does not constitute a violation of confidentiality for any involved parties.

-In the absence of a complaint by either the complainant(s) or the Equity Administrator / Title IX Coordinator or designee, the University will not pursue disciplinary action or informal resolution under the discrimination, harassment, sexual misconduct or retaliation policy, but may proceed under other policies, if appropriate.
+In the absence of a complaint by either the complainant(s) or the Equity Administrator / Title IX Coordinator or designee, the University will not pursue disciplinary action or informal resolution under the discrimination, harassment, sexual misconduct, or retaliation policy, but may proceed under other policies, if appropriate.

-The University will take reasonable steps to keep confidential the identity of any individual who has made a report or complaint of discrimination, harassment, sexual misconduct or retaliation, including any individual who has made a report or filed a complaint, any complainant, any individual who has been reported to be the perpetrator of discrimination, harassment, sexual misconduct or retaliation, any respondent, and any witness, except as may be permitted by, or as required by, law, including the provision of supportive measures and the conduct of any investigation or hearing.
+The University will take reasonable steps to keep confidential the identity of any individual who has made a report or complaint of discrimination, harassment, sexual misconduct, or retaliation, including any individual who has made a report or filed a complaint, any complainant, any individual who has been reported to be the perpetrator of discrimination, harassment, sexual misconduct or retaliation, any respondent, and any witness, except as may be permitted by, or as required by, law, including the provision of supportive measures and the conduct of any investigation or hearing.

 Where a grievance process involves more than one complainant or more than one respondent, references in this policy to the singular “party”, “complainant”, or “respondent” include the plural, as applicable.